 The VPN offers the broadest range of server locations on a VPN network and can provide fast speeds with almost any server location.
 The 2 kill switches and IP shuffle feature keep your privacy secure as one of the easiest ways to prevent DNS leaks.

-HMA isn’t worth the price as it fails to bypass almost every major streaming platform.
+HMA isn’t worth the price as it fails to access almost every major streaming platform.
 It only managed to access Netflix successfully on a handful of its servers, while other popular streaming services were blocked.
 This makes HMA difficult to recommend when alternative providers can unblock Disney+, HBO, and more without any issues.

 One redeeming feature is that HMA offers specialized P2P servers, making it a good choice for torrenting.
 If you’re concerned with privacy, it also has 2 kill switches that keep your data safe and prevents any DNS leaks.
 However, these features weren’t enough for me to recommend HMA.
 Instead, I recommend ExpressVPN because it has plenty of security features and the ability to unblock every major streaming platform.
 It also has an independently audited no-logs policy, so you know your information is kept anonymous.
 You can try ExpressVPN for yourself risk-free with its money-back guarantee to see how it stands up against competitors like HMA.